stan754/IntuneGraph/docs/Reference/Private/Get-IntuneWinXML.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### This function outputs a new return code for a Win32 Application in Microsoft Intune
+### This function returns the detection.xml from the intunewin archive

 ## NOTES
-NAME: New-ReturnCode
+NAME: Get-IntuneWinXML

 ## RELATED LINKS